hoongdoong/youtube-popular-vids-vn/Analysis.md

 As the bar graph demonstrates, the hours which the majority of trending Youtubers choose to upload their videos are between 18:00 and 20:00.
 In general, many trending content creators prefer to publish their videos during the evening than other periods.

 ## CONCLUSION
-After conducting an exploratory analysis on the dataset of top 200 most popular videos in Vietnam, I can give some answers to the questions mentioned in the introduction.
+After conducting an exploratory analysis on the dataset of top 200 most popular videos in Vietnam, I can give some answers to the questions mentioned earlier in the introduction.
 - Vietnamese tastes when using Youtube include
-  - Videos with the short time duration (inferred from 'tiktok', 'short' words in video title and tags)
+  - Videos with the short time duration (inferred from 'tiktok', 'short' words in video title and tags).
   - Videos with contents of challenging, gaming, film, short film and sports.
   - Videos in 'Entertainment', 'Music', 'People & Blog', 'Sports' categories.
   - ...